Get insider access

 6.8 HDR Gaming

 The Sony X80K is alright for HDR gaming, but it isn't anything special.
-It has low input lag for a responsive feel, but its response time is only decent, so some fast-moving content has a blur trail behind it.
-Unfortunately HDR content looks mediocre due to blacks looking gray in the dark, disappointing black uniformity, and the lack of a local dimming feature.
+It has low input lag for a responsive feel, but its response time is only decent, so fast-paced action in games is a bit blurry.
+Unfortunately, HDR content looks mediocre due to blacks looking gray in the dark, disappointing black uniformity, and the lack of a local dimming feature.
 Also, it has low HDR peak brightness, so highlights don't pop.

 Pros